 Below the Current Fileset field, there are two list areas.
 A fileset can contain two kinds of files: those that are scanned into and those that are parsed into the database.
-(For a complete discussion of scanner and parser mode, see Section 3.5, page 29.)
+(For a complete discussion of scanner and parser mode, see "Generating a Static Analyzer Database", page 29.)
 The top list area shows files in the fileset to be parsed, and the lower area shows files to be scanned.
 Both list areas have vertical scroll bars to scroll through long lists and horizontal scroll bars to move left and right through long file names.

-3.2.1 Adding Lines to the Fileset Contents List
+Adding Lines to the Fileset Contents List